Matt Cutts is fed up with spammy guest post requests and said so on his blog today with the claim that “guest blogging is done.”

 - Reach out to only relevant websites

-I absolutely hate spammy guest posts and I hate articles full of fluff written by people who have no expertise in what they’re writing about.
-That’s not to say that a professional writer with no expertise can’t put something great together, but it requires a lot of research and that requires higher fees, which many businesses aren’t willing to pay.
+I hate spammy guest posts and articles full of fluff written by people with no expertise in what they’re writing about.
+That’s not to say that a professional writer with no expertise can’t write great content, but I believe it requires a lot of research.
+And that requires higher fees, which many businesses aren’t willing to pay.

-I think Google is going to start putting the hurt on sites that have lopsided link profiles with a large ratio of guest posts and/or guest posts that are placed on mediocre sites.
+I think Google will start putting the hurt on sites with lopsided link profiles with a large ratio of guest posts and/or guest posts placed on mediocre sites.

 If you want to protect your business from the wrath of Google, you need to provide expert content to highly respected websites in your niche.
-Start by building authentic relationships.
+Start by building authentic relationships and writing content that displays true expertise and more information than everything else already out there.